openshift/ci-docs/content/en/docs/how-tos/onboarding-a-new-component.md

    2. Unhold PR1 and allow it to merge.
    3. Once PR1 merges, the release-artist should run `oc -n ocp tag {existing-registry.ci-openshift-org@sha26..} 4.{minor}:{new-component-name}` followed immediately by `oc -n ocp tag 4.{minor}:{old-component-name} -d` to remove the old component name.
    4. Unhold PR2 and have the release-artist merge it.
-6. Monitor the subsequent CI nightlies on amd64 OpenShift release controller.
-Continue to do so until you see a CI nightly produced which reports the new component name in `oc adm release info <ci-nightly-release-payload-pullspec>`.
-If a CI nightly fails to assemble, immediately report the issue to `@team-technical-release` and `@release-artists` so that the incident can be recovered as quickly as possible.
+6. Monitor the subsequent CI payloads on amd64 OpenShift release controller.
+Continue to do so until you see a CI payload produced which reports the new component name in `oc adm release info <ci-release-payload-pullspec>`.
+If steps in this process were missed, following the hyperlink for a payload name in the release controller will simply display an error message stating that the release controller was `unable to create a release` with a few details about the problem's cause.
+If this error is displayed, immediately report the issue to `@team-technical-release` and `@release-artists` so that the incident can be recovered as quickly as possible.

 #### Changing the component name of an operand
 Release payload operand component names are referenced in second level operator github.com repositories.
 A change must merge in the second level